-Click here to submit the required attestation and initial report due July 1, 2022.
+Provider Agencies and CDS Employers who wish to submit individually -Click here to submit the required attestation and initial report due August 15, 2022.

 HHSC will provide additional information regarding the due date for the Final report at a later date.
 Providers will have at least 30 days to submit the final report.

 - View HCBS ARPA Eligible Services and Rate Add-on Fee Schedule (.pdf)